unosquare/ledemotion/README.md

  - [SWAN](https://github.com/unosquare/swan), to avoid rewriting some basic building blocks like logging and bitmap management in out app.
  - [SshDeploy](https://github.com/unosquare/sshdeploy), to perform continuous deployments to the RPi

+*Check our proposed diagram to test the project*

 ## Running

 ### 1. Update and upgrade the distro.
 Install mono on the Raspberry Pi